 Are you saying I need to buy a costume?
 What does “costume” entail?

-NO. Certainly not.
+No, you do NOT need to buy a costume to compete.
 In fact, most collegiate competitions do NOT allow “costumes” until at least the silver syllabus level across all categories (Standard, Smooth, Latin, Rhythm).
 The costumes that are not allowed at the newcomer through silver levels at collegiate competitions are costumes designed specifically for dancing, such as tail suits and custom gowns/dresses.

 What IS allowed then?

 Dancesport practice wear and cocktail attire are both allowed, and are worn by both men and women in the newcomer to gold levels.
 Practice wear is designed for the figures and movements of ballroom, and is typically more expensive than cocktail attire, so this article will give special attention to the latter rather than the former.
+Note: it is also common to use dresses or skirt/shirt combos already on hand for follows.

 Standard & Smooth: Tailored dress slacks & dress shirt (which also serves as a good basic framework for most costuming for leads).
 A necktie or bow-tie is not absolutely necessary but gives a polished look.